EPI-47: Bipolar Prison Advocate Noelle Pollet

 But Noelle had the most questions of anyone in the audience to ask after I’d finished my talk.

 And her enthusiasm about knowing what I’d learned was incredible!

 We’ve been friends ever since.

 I used to build websites for people.
-And she has two that I still oversee for her.
+And she has one that I still oversee for her.
 (I no longer offer this as a service.)

 - Peace Work Outreach, a site that ties in her work with much larger entities.